 So, there was nothing else for it.
 I needed to create my own recipe without the gluten but with all the taste.

-And in fact, what I created was a vegan gluten free cinnamon roll that contains no refined sugar.
+And in fact, what I created was a gluten free vegan cinnamon roll that contains no refined sugar so are healthier than a traditional recipe.

 These gluten free cinnamon rolls are soft and sticky.
 Just like the ‘real’ thing.

-How do you make gluten free cinnamon rolls?
+How do you make gluten free vegan cinnamon rolls?

 It’s much easier than you might imagine to make these delicious sticky buns.